3.1. Lists#

 Mutation & Methods#

-A list may be mutated – that is, manipulated without creating a new list – thanks in part to list methods.
+A list may be mutated – that is, manipulated without creating a new list – thanks in part to list methods (methods that work on list objects).

 Note

-Mutation is is also known as manipulation “in place.”
+Mutation is also known as manipulation “in place.”

 Making changes to a list of data, without creating a new list and assigning a new name, is less straight-forward, and may be prone to error.